 I endeavour to provide a safe, non judgemental and confidential space within which one can explore painful and difficult issues.
 Whatever you are facing I can assure you that you will find me to be a sensitive and solid presence.

-I have worked with people experiencing a range of issues including those related to relationships, experiences of abuse, low self esteem, difficulties relating to sexuality, anxiety, depression and feelings of suicide.
+I have worked with people experiencing a range of issues including those related to anxiety, depression, stress, relationships, experiences of abuse, low self esteem, sexuality, bereavement and loss and feelings of suicide.

 I am a specialist eating disorders practitioner with experience of working with people suffering with anorexia, bulimia, binge eating disorder and obesity.